therealjflf/hesutils/docs/hes_filsys.rst

 Both of those are simply ``sed`` scripts (the ``-e`` parameter).
 Using them is pretty straightforward.

-If either of them is not defined, then the respective path stays identical to the passwd path
+If either of them is not defined, then the respective path stays identical to the passwd path.

 Non-FILSYS example: